 The ALTA ACSM Survey or The ALTA/ACSM Land Title Survey are surveys of real property that are made for the insured client, title company and lender for the purpose of issuing title or mortgage insurance.

-The purpose is to make certain that the property is free and clear of survey and legal matters.
+The purpose is to make certain that the property is free and clear of survey issues.
 This involves comparing the information surveyed in the field to the record information obtained in the title commitment.

 The American Land Title Association (ALTA) and American Congress on Surveying and Mapping (ACSM) have set forth the minimum requirements for the standard level of detail that is shown on an ALTA / ACSM Land Title Survey.